szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 - you know how to configure them after installation
 - and you also understand that Helm charts are Golang template files

-There is still a lot to know about Helm, but now you are able navigate the ecosystem.
+There is still a lot to know about Helm, but now you are able to navigate the ecosystem.

 As a final task, you should inspect [the defaults of the PostgresSQL chart](https://github.com/bitnami/charts/blob/master/bitnami/postgresql/values.yaml).

-Every Helm chart has a default `values.yaml` file where most variables are listed and have their defult values assigned.
+Every Helm chart has a default `values.yaml` file where most variables are listed and have their default values assigned.
-It is a good practice to look at a chart's values.yaml when you are looking for examples how to configure a Helm chart.
+It is good practice to look at a chart's values.yaml when you are looking for examples on how to configure a Helm chart.
 This knowledge combined with `helm template` should get you far.

-And don't get discouraged by the complex chart templates.
+And don't get discouraged by complex chart templates.

-Conceptually you know everything about them now.
+You know everything about them now conceptually.
 You may not know yet about templating functions and named templates, but [Helm's documentation](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/) is a good reference to learn about the syntaxes that you don't quite understand yet.

 Onwards!